-We are a team of holistic pediatric and family health practitioners serving patients in Long Beach, Seal Beach, Los Alamitos, Signal Hill, Huntington Beach, Cerritos, Torrance, San Pedro, Bellflower, Lakewood, Westlake & southern California areas.
+We are a pediatric and family clinic serving patients in Long Beach, Seal Beach, Los Alamitos, Signal Hill, Huntington Beach, Cerritos, Torrance, San Pedro, Bellflower, Lakewood, Westlake & southern California areas.

 In our Long Beach community, the top two most frequently asked questions by parents seeking a holistic health practitioner are:

-If you don’t have health insurance (or have health insurance we don’t accept) visit our services and costs page to view our prices for paying cash for our holistic health services.
+If you don’t have health insurance (or have health insurance we don’t accept) visit our services and costs page to view our prices for paying with cash methods.

 We never judge a family’s decision regarding vaccination.
 We respect vaccination decisions as a private, personal choice.
-At Growing Healthy Together Pediatric Clinic, our holistic health practitioners help families make informed decisions on healthcare.
+At Growing Healthy Together Pediatric Clinic, we help families make informed decisions on healthcare.
 Our goal is to ensure you are well-informed of both the risks and benefits of vaccinations.
 To generate thoughtful discussions with our pediatricians, we recommend reviewing the “Immunization Requirements for School Entry”.

 For answers to other frequently asked questions, please click on the links below: